The older I get the more I just want my kitchen towels to WORK. Sure, they should look nice. But is quality too much to ask for?

 There’s nothing wrong with hanging up beautiful, decorative towels in your kitchen, especially for those times when company stops by.
 However, you might want to keep a stash of sturdy dish clothes in the drawer for those times you need to get some drying done.
 Any of the brands listed above will keep your dishes shiny and water-spot free!

-For some advice on how to keep your kitchen towels stain- and odor-free, check out this how to wash your dish cloths!
+For some advice on how to keep your kitchen towels stain- and odor-free, check out how to wash your dish cloths!
 You might also be interested in this post for more great dish towels for drying dishes.

 Or, if you’re a busy bee with no time for polishing the silverware, head on over here for my recommendation on a great dishwasher for those pots and pans.